Stuart Chase: Responses to Chase

 George Orwell mentioned Chase in his 1946 essay "Politics and the English Language".
-While discussing using language to express thought, Orwell mentions the claim held by Chase and others that abstract words are meaningless, and their use of this claim as a pretext for advocating a kind of political quietism.
+While discussing using language to express thought, Orwell mentions the claim by Chase and others that abstract words are meaningless, and their use of this claim as a pretext for advocating a kind of political quietism.
 He adds, "One need not swallow such absurdities as this, but one ought to recognise that the present political chaos is connected with the decay of language, and that one can probably bring about some improvement by starting at the verbal end.
 If you simplify your English, you are freed from the worst follies of orthodoxy.
 You cannot speak any of the necessary dialects, and when you make a stupid remark its stupidity will be obvious, even to yourself."

 In 1969 President Richard Nixon cited Chase's work in a message to Congress about consumer protection.